-Public and community relations expenses for the three months ended December 31, 2017 was \$141,155, an increase of \$105,815, compared to \$35,340 for the three months ended December 31, 2016.
-The increase in public and community relations expenses mainly related to various local community out-reach programs implemented and maintained by Minera Cerro Quema S.A.
+Public and community relations expenses for the three months ended March 31, 2018 was \$124,545, a decrease of \$67,375, compared to \$191,920 for the three months ended March 31, 2017.
+The public and community relations expenses mainly related to various local community out-reach programs implemented and maintained by Minera Cerro Quema S.A.
 Ongoing community projects carried out during the period included information sessions, radio programs, and community support programs offered to 24 municipal communities, as well as a hot lunch program for 18 schools located within a fifteen-kilometre radius of the Cerro Quema project site.
 The Company also provides support for various local amateur sports teams, a youth orchestra, local fairs and cultural events.
 The Company helps with various local initiatives; for example, it aided with the construction of a newly opened seniors' centre in Tonosi.
+The decrease in public and community relations expenses during the three months ended March 31, 2018 compared to three months ended March 31, 2017 is mainly related to the decrease in community relations activities.

-Foreign exchange gain increased by \$369,364, to \$258,130, for the three months ended December 31, 2017, from \$111,234 for the three months ended December 31, 2016 mainly due to the fluctuations in the exchange rates between the Canadian dollar and United States dollar.
+Foreign exchange gain was \$5,901 for the three months ended March 31, 2018 compared to a foreign exchange loss of \$99,928 for the three months ended March 31, 2017.
+The increase in foreign exchange gain is mainly due to the fluctuations in the exchange rates between the Canadian dollar and United States dollar.